MoltresKun/MoltresKun/readme.md

 ## 🔧 Technologies & Tools

-Here are programming languages or tools I frequently used:
+Here are programming languages that I frequently used:
 <div>
     <img
     height="30"